astei/astei/README.md

 ### Hi there 👋

-My name is Andrew Steinborn.
+My name is Andrew Steinborn (I use he/him pronouns).
 I'm a software engineer and ☕ enthusiast.

 ✍️ As of October 2021, I am currently looking for a job.